-It’s time to say “goodbye” to wintry winds and “hello” to warm weather, because the spring equinox is on its way.
+It’s time to say “goodbye” to wintry winds and “hello” to warm weather, because the spring equinox is finally here.

 What does the term mean?